Left Arrow Overview

 Informed consent before treatment is equally as important as the treatment itself.
 It protects both you and the person who will receive the treatment.

-To prevent misunderstandings and lapses in communication, you must ensure your patients understand what is about to happen during the cosmetic procedure every step of the way, the benefits of it, and, of course, the chances of less-than-optimal outcomes.
+To prevent misunderstandings and lapses in communication, you must ensure your patients understand what is about to happen during the cosmetic procedure, the benefits of it, and, of course, the risks and potential side effects.

-• Doesn’t read like a medical textbook, and it is as simple as possible for them to understand
+• Doesn’t read like a medical textbook.
+It needs to be explained in layman’s terms, in as simple as possible a way for them to understand

 4. Treatment areas and dosage💉